cto-ai/events-orb-example/README.md

 You can set your environmenta variables in a CircleCI Context, in your Organization Settings, or on your Project Settings.
 The environment variable must then be accessed from the user's CircleCI config (e.g. `CTOAI_EVENTS_API_TOKEN` as seen above) and passed to the Orb to use the CTO.ai Events API.

 The `team_id` is also a required field, and could also be accessed using an environment variable as shown in the example above.
 Since the `team_id` is not a secret, however, this is not strictly necessary.
 It could be supplied directly in your config file.

-The `vcs_type` parameter specifies the vcs used (e.g. github, bitbucket, gitlab).
-It could be supplied directly in your config file.

 More information on CTO.ai Workflow Metrics: https://cto.ai/docs/workflow-metrics